Wacken Open Air: Peak years

-On 5 April 2018, Thomas Hess, the festival's longtime production (and former security) director, died.
-He had joined festival management in 1996 as a former tour manager of Böhse Onkelz and was considered one of the most important leading figures for the festival, along with the remaining founders and the Trede family, who organise the camping areas and the camping supervisors as subcontractors.
-He made a significant contribution to the W:O:A being so well organised, peaceful and successful.
+On 5 April 2018, Thomas Hess, the festival's production and former security director, died.
+He joined festival management in 1996 as a former tour manager of Böhse Onkelz and was a key figure in festival management alongside the remaining founders and the Trede family members, who organize the camping areas and supervisors as subcontractors.
+He contributed to the festival's management, operations, and structure.

 For W:O:A 2019, all 75,000 tickets were sold within the first four days of sales, making this the 14th time in a row that the festival completely sold out.